AD–IA model: Shifts in demand

 Example: Suppose the government were to cut taxes.
 This would lead to an increase in expenditures and thus an increase in demand.
 The demand curve would therefore shift to the right and real GDP would be growing above potential.
 The inflation adjustment line would then shift upward (reflecting an increase in the inflation rate) causing a movement along the new demand curve until real GDP was equal to potential.

 More advanced

 This model is further advanced in higher levels of undergraduate studies.

 David Romer proposed in 2000 that the LM curve be replaced in the IS–LM model.
 Instead, Romer suggested that although the Federal Reserve uses open market operations to impact the federal funds rate, they are not targeting money supply, but rather the interest rate.
-Therefore, he suggests removing the LM curve and replacing it with the MP curve.
+Therefore, he suggested removing the LM curve and replacing it with the MP curve of the IS–MP model.